szakatsa/Result/README.md

-# Szakatsa.Result
+# SzakatsA.Result

-Szakatsa.Result is a lightweight, extensible C# library that provides a robust implementation of the Result pattern.
+SzakatsA.Result is a lightweight, extensible C# library that provides a robust implementation of the Result pattern.
 It’s designed to encapsulate success and failure outcomes in a clean, expressive, and type-safe manner.